Description

 Using this definition on our asset we see for example:

-• The downside deviation over 5 years of Emles Trust Emles Luxury Goods ETF is %, which is lower, thus better compared to the benchmark SPY (15%) in the same period.
+• Looking at the downside risk of % in the last 5 years of Emles Trust Emles Luxury Goods ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (15%)

 Sharpe: